 Star of Veldt, also known as Dimorphotheca, is a striking plant.
-These daisy-like flowers are fantastic for bringing some lovely colour to your garden from late spring until the first frost.
+They’re wonderfully colorful and have beautiful flowers that look a lot like daisies.
+They bloom from the late spring until the first frost.

 They’re not too challenging to grow either, which is always a plus!
 So use this detailed guide to help grow these beautiful plants successfully.